 Members Voluntary Liquidation is a formal process used to close down a solvent company.
 The company's assets are turned into cash and then distributed to the members.
 It is a more cost effective than dissolving a company due to Entrepreneur's Relief, although these rules have recently been changed - see below.
 An MVL is carried out by a licensed insolvency practitioner.

-What are the benefits of an MVL?
+What are the benefits of a Members Voluntary Liquidation ( MVL )?

 If you have a company that has cash, assets, few liabilities but no future purpose (so is otherwise solvent), then a members voluntary liquidation could be the best solution to your problem.
 As mentioned above, an MVL will allow you to take advantage of Entrepreneur's Relief.
 Since March 2012, the ESC C16 (Extra Statutory Concession C16) is no longer a requirement when closing a company.
 So, if you have in excess of £25k in an obsolete company to be taxed on shareholders via capital gains tax (CGT) instead of dividends, you need to put the company into members voluntary liquidation rather than dissolution.